Skip to main content

 undefined undefined/iStock/Thinkstock

-If meal time discussions center on weight management, it's time to drop negative talk in favor of something more positive.
-Focusing on weight often backfires, leading both young children and teens to feelings of guilt, insecurities about their bodies, sneaking food and disordered eating.
+If mealtime discussions center on weight or body size, it's time to change the subject.
+Focusing on weight often backfires and may lead both young children and teens to feelings of guilt and insecurities about their bodies.
+It also may lead to other negative behaviors, such as sneaking food and disordered eating.

 Instead, it's more effective to talk about the taste and healthfulness of foods.
-A healthy diet and lifestyle affects mood, energy levels, athletic performance and school performance and reduces the risk of illness.
-Build everyday eating habits around foods that contribute to health so an occasional less-nutritious food can fit in without being labeled cheating.
+Diet and lifestyle affect mood, energy levels, and athletic and school performance, and can help reduce the risk of illness.
+Build everyday eating habits around foods that contribute to health so an occasional less-nutritious food can fit in without being labeled "cheating."

 Here are a few ways to help your kids develop body-positive attitudes and healthful behaviors.